tier6tank/doubles/trunk/dupfinder/readme.txt

   perhaps using wxLogNull and my own error reporting routines? (done via wxLogStream)
 + suppress logging completely (done via wxLogStream)
 - delete unneccessary (unix) includes
-- perhaps setting error flag if any error on that file is encountered
++ perhaps setting error flag if any error on that file is encountered
-- add progress display for sorting files by size
++ add progress display for sorting files by size (not necessary any more)
 - display speed in kbytes/second
 - somehow reduce memory consumption
 - display option: -o ordered by directory